'Misery acquaints a man with strange bedfellows!'

 This production employs Renaissance costumes and staging.

-Twelve years ago, Prospero, formerly the Duke of Milan, was usurped by Alonso, King of Naples, and Alonso's brother, Sebastian and cast adrift with his three-year-old daughter, Miranda.
+Twelve years ago, Prospero, formerly the Duke of Milan, was usurped by his brother Antonio and cast adrift with his three-year-old daughter, Miranda.
 They now live on an island.
 Before they were put to sea, Gonzalo, Prospero's faithful courtier, ensured that he took his magic books with him, and on the island he has used his magic art to reign over the native Caliban and the spirit Ariel.

 Desiring revenge, Prospero uses his powerful magic to cause a great storm which shipwrecks his enemies.
 On the island, the shipwrecked courtiers are separated from Ferdinand, the King's son, and Alonso believes him drowned.